ThunderFly-aerospace/docs/avionics/AIRDOS03/index.md

 * Mapping radiation gradients near ground-based or airborne sources
 * Scientific support for space weather and high-altitude dosimetry research

+### Key Features

+* Fully compatible with [TF-ATMON](/instruments/TF-ATMON) and Pixhawk ecosystem
+* Lightweight and low-power (5 V / 3 mA)
+* Spectral data output for scientific analysis
+* Can operate in real-time streaming mode or store data onboard
+* Modular open-source firmware for custom scientific missions

 ### UAV Integration

 AIRDOS03 is designed as a sensor for the [TF-ATMON](/instruments/TF-ATMON) system and seamlessly connects to the avionics of UAVs, especially the [ThunderFly TF-G2 autogyro](/instruments/TF-G2).
 It supports shared power supply, data logging, and telemetry with onboard systems, reducing weight and maximizing flight endurance.